Massasauga Research at IPFW

 By tracking soft-released, hard-released, and control snakes found and left at the historically well-studied release site using radio-telemetry, Jillian will be able to examine the behavior and survival of each group so as to determine whether soft release is a successful, cost-effective means of mitigating conflicts between massasaugas and the military.
 Ultimately, she hopes her research will contribute substantially to our understanding of the pros and cons of such approaches for conserving massasaugas and, ideally, other taxa.

-Soft-release pen constructed of aluminum flashing at Camp Grayling Joint Maneuver Training Center.
+Soft-release pen constructed of aluminum flashing.
 This pen is used to acclimate translocated massasaugas to the new habitat and conditions.
 Photo © Jillian Josimovich

 “Prince”, a male soft-released massasauga with a large food bolus after feeding.
 Snakes get named to help in remembering who’s who and where they were last.
 Photo © Monica Matthews